-This is an open-label, nonrandomized, Phase 1/Phase 2 study to determine the safety and tolerability, define the MTD or PAD, and to assess the preliminary efficacy of NC762 in subjects with advanced or metastatic solid tumors.
-Subjects will receive NC762 on Day 1 of each cycle.
+This is an open-label, nonrandomized, Phase 1/2 study to determine the safety and tolerability, define the MTD or PAD, and to assess the preliminary efficacy of NC410 in subjects with advanced or metastatic solid tumors.
+Subjects will receive NC410 on Day 1 of each cycle.
 Phase 1 of the study will begin with 14-day cycles; however, alternate dose administration schedules may also be explored depending on PK, PD, biomarker, safety results, and feedback from investigators.
 The study will be conducted in 2 parts:

 - Phase 1 - Dose Escalation (Phase 1a) and Safety Expansion (Phase 1b) will determine the MTD and/or the PAD, defined as a dose that provides a maximal biochemical effect, or an increase in biomarkers of immune activity.
-It will also define the optimal dose administration schedule and the maximum number of tolerated doses (MNTD). - Phase 2 - Dose Expansion will evaluate the recommended dose and administration schedule determined in Phase 1 in subjects with advanced or metastatic non-small cell lung (squamous cell), hepatocellular carcinoma, HER2+ breast, and ovarian cancer, or other tumor type as identified with emerging data.
+It will also define the optimal dose administration schedule and the maximum number of tolerated doses (MNTD). - Phase 2 - Dose Expansion will evaluate the recommended dose and administration schedule determined in Phase 1 in subjects with advanced or metastatic HNSCC, NSCLC (adenocarcinoma), CRC, gastric, and cervical cancers or other tumor type as identified with emerging data.

-Figure 1: Study Design
+Figure 7: Study Design